petergridge/Irrigation-V5/readme_new.md

 You can configure multiple programs, by default if program executions overlap the second program will terminate the active one.
 This can be disabled in the advance options of the configuration.
 The setting must be updated on each program instance.

 ### Next run behaviour
 The next run is set from the start time and frequency provided.
-Changing the start time forward will initialise a new run if it has already run on that day.
+Changing the start time forward will initialise a new run even if it has already run on that day.

 ### Last ran
 This is set after any successful completion of the zone.
 All zones triggered together will have the same last ran value set.